x676f64/secureum-mind_map/content/6. Audit Techniques and Tools 101/DappHub’s Hevm.md

 # 77 - [DappHub’s Hevm](./DappHub’s%20Hevm.md)

-DappHub’s Hevm [Hevm](http://dapp.tools/hevm/): is an implementation of the EVM made specifically for unit testing and debugging smart contracts.
+DappHub’s [Hevm](http://dapp.tools/hevm/) is an implementation of the EVM made specifically for unit testing and debugging smart contracts.

 It can run unit tests, property tests, interactively debug contracts while showing the Solidity source, or run arbitrary EVM code.
 ___